 Write and present a 10-15 page Ministry Project Summary Report that includes a brief description of the area targeted for finishing the Great Commission; a description of successes and failures in completing the three-year goals for each of the five project objectives; conclusions regarding why there was success or failure; a summary of the outcomes and insights gained; recommendations and implications of the project for the larger Christian community; limitations of the findings of the ministry project; and questions that merit future inquiry.
-Requested attachments: Country or People Group Demographic Data; Training Center/Target Area Demographic Data; Finishing the Great Commission in Your Region; Goals: Three-Year Projections; Results: A Three-Year Report.
+Required attachments: Country or People Group Demographic Data; Training Center/Target Area Demographic Data; Finishing the Great Commission in Your Region ; Goals: Three-Year Projections; Results: A Three-Year Report; and citations with a Works Cited page.